circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

 ## Date: YYYY-MM-DD
 > A point in time associated with the lifecycle of the dataset.
 > Used mainly to cross-reference with other resources like Lab Notebooks or raw data.
-> Date must be expressed in ISO format: **YYYY-MM-DD** (e.g 2023-03-25)
+> Date must be expressed in ISO format: **YYYY-MM-DD** (e.g. 2023-03-25)

 ## Purpose (Research Hypothesis)
-> The overall rationale, reason, or intention for conducting a study that resulted in the the data set.
+> The overall rationale, reason, or intention for conducting a study that resulted in the data set.
 > Or the hypothesis that a study sets out to support (or disprove);

 ## Abstract
 > A summary of the content of the dataset.
 > Should include a brief information about the biological material, techniques used and measurement/experimental conditions.
-> The comprehensives details are to be recorded in sections bellow.
+> The comprehensives details are to be recorded in sections below.
 > Here we expect a short description that helps to understand the content of the dataset without its thorough examination.

 ## Funding Information